Florida school board votes down recognizing LGBTQ+ month

 Outside the school board's headquarters, where people waited to speak during the meeting, a group of Proud Boys got into a loud argument with someone hoisting a trans flag, the Miami Herald reported.

-“There is an election year and the anti-LGBTQ+ rhetoric is a tool used by some to spread misinformation,” board member Lucia Baez Geller said.
+“There is an election year and the anti-LGBTQ+ rhetoric is a tool used by some to spread misinformation,” Baez Geller said.
 “This is just plain disinformation.”

 She told the newspaper the measure “is mostly to recognize the dignity and the respect for each other.”
 She also noted that seniors could opt out of learning about the two Supreme Court cases — Obergefell v.
 Hodges, which recognizes same-sex marriage, and Bostock v.
 Clayton County, which says an employer can’t fire someone for being gay or transgender.